 Talk Therapy

-Dialectical behavioral therapy (DBT) also continues to demonstrate positive results.
-This form of therapy is similar to CBT but includes an element of mindfulness, which helps keep individuals focused on the present and aware of their internal and external environment.
+Many consider cognitive behavior therapy (CBT) the “gold standard” for alcoholism.
+CBT examines how cognitions (thoughts), personal beliefs, and values impact emotions and behaviors.5 Dialectical behavioral therapy (DBT) is similar to CBT but includes an element of mindfulness, helping individuals stay focused on the present and aware of their internal and external environment.

 Medication